fameyer/programming/GIS/Practice GeoPandas/README.md

 ### Sources
 <a name="sources"></a>
 * Road vector shape file (needs to be provided)
-* Tunnel shape file provided by task author (needs to be provided)
+* Tunnel shape file provided (needs to be provided)
 * Partial buildings shape file of Rotterdam (NL) obtained via <https://extract.bbbike.org/>

 ### Results